Service Learning Support

 To qualify as a service-learning course, what should a course do/include?

 - address an identified community (campus, local, regional, global) need

 - service-learning supports the attainment of one or more course objectives

 - demonstrate a clear connection between the service activity and the course content

 - involve reciprocity between course and community that has the potential to result in students' increased civic awareness and engagement

 - involve structured student reflection on the service experience and its relation to course goals

-- involve collaboration with an appropriate community partner
+- involve collaboration with an appropriate community partner or partners

 When designing a service-learning class, what should faculty consider?

 - How can I involce a community partner or partners in project planning, implementation, and evaluation?